micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

 Once the wiring is finished, we need to compile and upload the firmware.
 Type the next commands:

-o to the main folder of NuttX and type the command to configure the board:
+Go to the main folder of NuttX and type the command to configure the board:
 `./scripts/configure.sh olimex-stm32-e407 mrf24j40-6lowpan`

 Compile: